Charing Cross and Strand Electricity Supply Corporation: Public electricity supplies

 To extend supplies more widely in the area the Electric Supply Corporation was registered as an electricity undertaking on 12 June 1889 with statutory authority to supply electricity to parts of Holborn and Westminster.
 These areas were: the southern part of Holborn Metropolitan Borough except Lincoln's Inn and Staple Inn; the Strand district and the parish of St. Martin in the Fields in the City of Westminster.
 The Metropolitan Electric Supply Company Limited objected to the new undertaking as it already supplied the Strand district with electricity.
 The Charing Cross Company argued that it would provide low-tension current that would be an advantage for motive power over the high-tension supply from the Metropolitan Electric Supply Company.
 The Gatti brothers were directors and shareholders of the new company.
 The Electric Supply Corporation took over the ownership and operation of the Maiden Lane station, and soon after changed the company name to the Charing Cross and Strand Electricity Supply Corporation Limited.
 Further increases in demand were met by several extensions to the Maiden Lane station from 1892.

 To supplement electricity supplies the Charing Cross Company built a new power station in 1896 at 85 Commercial Road, Lambeth on the south of the River Thames.
 Electricity was transferred across the river through ducts in Hungerford and Waterloo Bridges.
 The plant at Commercial Road had a capacity of 3,600 kW and operated at 1,000 V. The voltage was reduced to 200 V for distribution to customers by motor–generator sets located in local substations on the north side of the river.
-These substations were located at Maiden Lane; Short's Gardens, Drury Lane; and St. Martins Lane.
+These substations were located at Maiden Lane; Shorts Gardens, Drury Lane; and St. Martins Lane.

 In 1897 the plant had a generating capacity of 2,575 kW and the maximum load was 1,377 kW.
 A total of 2615.51 MWh of electricity was sold to 719 customers which powered 107,542 lamps, this provided an income to the company of £48,026-16-6d.
 The growth of the undertaking is demonstrated in the table.

-In 1899 the company sought and received authority under The City of London Electric Lighting Act 1900 to supply electricity to the City of London.
+In 1899 the company sought and received authority under the Electric Lighting Order Confirmation (No. 20) Act 1899 (62 & 63 Vict. c. cclxxv) to supply electricity to the City of London.
 This supply was in competition with City of London Electric Lighting Company.
-One of the conditions of the Act was that the company would provide, within two years, a power station to supply the City with electricity.
+One of the conditions of the act was that the company would provide, within two years, a power station to supply the city with electricity.
 Such an arrangement would allow the City Corporation to purchase a complete electricity supply system.
 Accordingly, a new station was constructed at Bow in the Borough of West Ham, about 4 miles north east of Charing Cross.
 A separate operating undertaking within the Charing Cross Company was established to manage this supply.

+In 1900 Lambeth installed power had increased to 6,000 kW and was being further expanded to 9,000 kW.
+The station was closed in 1911 when the lease expired on the site.